Prince Moritz of Saxe-Altenburg

 Prince Moritz of Saxe-Altenburg (24 October 1829 in Eisenberg - 13 May 1907 in Arco, Austria-Hungary), was a member of the ducal house of Saxe-Altenburg.
 He was the father of Ernst II, Duke of Saxe-Altenburg.

 Biography

 Moritz was born on 24 October 1829 in Eisenberg, as a member of the Ernestine branch of the House of Wettin, whose other, Albertine branch, was the ruling family of the Kingdom of Saxony.

 He was the third, but second surviving son of Georg, Duke of Saxe-Altenburg and Duchess Marie Louise of Mecklenburg-Schwerin (the daughter of Frederick Louis, Hereditary Grand Duke of Mecklenburg-Schwerin and his first wife, Grand Duchess Elena Pavlovna of Russia).

 Moritzstraße in Altenburg, capital of the Duchy is named after the Prince.

 Marriage and issue

-In Meiningen on 15 October 1862 Moritz married Princess Augusta of Saxe-Meiningen, second child and only daughter of Bernhard II, Duke of Saxe-Meiningen by his wife, Princess Marie Frederica of Hesse-Kassel.
+In Meiningen on 15 October 1862, Moritz married Princess Augusta of Saxe-Meiningen, second child and only daughter of Bernhard II, Duke of Saxe-Meiningen, and Princess Marie Frederica of Hesse-Kassel.

 They had five children, one son and four daughters: